TheYorouzoya/TheYorouzoya/README.md

 I'm teaching myself software development through online resources... because computers are cool, I guess.
 I mean, really, tens of thousands of transistors squeezed onto the width of a human hair, on a chip that can compute billions of instructions per second.
 Amazing stuff!

 ⏱️ What I'm working on right now:
-- 🚀 Testing and Documentation for [Financial Manager App Backend](https://github.com/TheYorouzoya/financial-manager),
+- 🚀 A personal portfolio website using Three.js,
 - 📁 [LeetCode 75 (50/75)](https://leetcode.com/u/TheYorouzoya)
-- 💬 Pub/Sub Architecture in RabbitMQ at [Boot.dev](https://www.boot.dev/courses/learn-pub-sub-rabbitmq)
+- 💬 Rolling an HTTP server from scratch in go at [Boot.dev](https://www.boot.dev/courses/learn-http-protocol-golang)

 🎓 [Coursework](https://github.com/TheYorouzoya/CS-Coursework) I've done so far